b-p-code/grammar-to-parser/README.txt

 Format:
     follow whitespace EXACTLY
-    (words which begin with uppercase are terminals - use the empty keyword for epsilon) Show the grammar rule, but list the first sets for each rule in the beginning Nonterminal -> terminal terminal - Nonterminal terminal | terminal - terminal
+    make sure any empty productions appear at the end of the rule (words which begin with uppercase are terminals - use the empty keyword for epsilon) Show the grammar rule, but list the first sets for each rule in the beginning Nonterminal -> terminal terminal - Nonterminal terminal | terminal - terminal